 Ice cream and the hard work of healing: Greenwich, Rochester and recovery

-This March, Linden Grove’s residents made the most of early spring.
-On 6th March, they headed to Rochester Castle, followed by free time to explore the town and enjoy its history.
-Then, on 20th March, the group visited Greenwich, where a trip to the Maritime Museum ended with ice cream, as all good outings should.
+This March, Linden Grove’s residents made the most of early spring with two outings.
+On 6 March, they headed to Rochester Castle before exploring the town and its history.
+Then, on 20 March, the group visited Greenwich, where a trip to the Maritime Museum ended with ice cream, as all good outings should.

-Early recovery can be a fragile, uncertain time, involving intense work.
-At Linden Grove, that begins with safety, routine and support.
-Many of our residents experience the first real stability and home they have had for a long time and these outings provide precious moments of celebration and connection.
+Early recovery can be a fragile, uncertain time that involves intense personal work.
+At Linden Grove, that journey begins with safety, structure and support.
+For many residents, it also means experiencing stability and home for the first time in years, and outings like these offer moments of shared enjoyment and connection.

-Shared experiences, from laughing with friends to exploring somewhere new without substances, all help to lay the foundation for life beyond addiction.
-The trips to Rochester and Greenwich gave Linden’s residents exactly that: time together, something different, a break from the intensity of early recovery.
-And a chance to savour the quiet joy of ice cream.
+From laughing with friends to exploring somewhere new without substances, these shared experiences all help to lay foundations for life beyond active addiction: time spent together, doing something different, making the most of a brief pause from the intensity of early recovery.
+And ending, fittingly, with ice cream.

 The foundation built at Linden Grove isn’t just practical; it’s also emotional and relational.
 As Manager Vincent Mahe shared in this year’s Annual Report: